 Taste and learn about the history of sake in English at a 240 year old brewery

-Kinshi Masamune, a brewer with a 240 year presence in Kyoto, has opened its original site as the Kinshi Masamune Horino memorial museum.
-Though the current brewing site has moved to Fushimi in Kyoto, visitors can purchase or taste mild sake renowned among Kyoto chefs for its pairing with Kyo-ryori as well as beer that was originally brewed at this site.
-Inside, you can experience the history of Kinshi Masamune sake through pictures and exhibits of brewing equipment.
-All exhibits include English ...moreexplanations so that people from all over the world can learn about the history of Kinshimasamune.
-It is certain that Sake will be more delicious after learning about its history.
+Kinshi Masamune, a brewer with a 240 year long presence in Kyoto, has opened its original site as the Kinshi Masamune Horino memorial museum.
+Though the current brewing site has moved to Fushimi in Kyoto, visitors can purchase and taste the mild sake renowned among Kyoto chefs for its pairing with Kyo-ryori, as well as beer that was originally brewed at this site.
+Inside, you can learn about the history of Kinshi Masamune sake, through pictures and exhibits about the brewing equipment.
+All exhibits include English explanations so people from all over the world can learn about the history of Kinshi masamune.
+We’re certain that the Sake will taste even more delicious after learning about its history.
 This memorial museum offers a rare opportunity to explore all of the nooks and crannies of "Machiya" (traditional Japanese house).
-You cannot help but appreciate the ingenuity of people who lived without the technology, managed to come up with creative ways to improve the brewing process.
+You cannot help but appreciate the ingenuity of the people, who lived without the technology of today, and what creative ways they managed to come up with to improve the brewing process.
 Kinshi Masamune would be delighted to have you come and sample the history of Kyoto sake made at this Kyoto machiya.

 The former residence of the Horino family

 See the interior of the Kyoto machiya.
 A precious space preserved for over a hundred years ago is great for taking pictures.
 On the second floor there is a room that once hosted numerous banquets.
 The sliding fusuma in this room are not decorated with paintings, so as not to distract from the beauty of the maiko and geiko during their performances.
 Even now it feels as if a banquet is about to begin here.
 This simple Kyoto machiya offers a simple, historic space, bringing on a feeling of relaxation you might have when visiting a temple or shrine.